cunnie/writings/NaNoWriMo.md

 Her mentor had said, "Always ask 'when?'.
 If they can't tell you, then ask them, 'When will you be able to tell me when?'"

 "Fair enough, Julia.
-Monday, two weeks from today, A man will meet you at 8am in your office.
-You will leave your cellphone at your office.
+Monday, two weeks from today, A man will meet you at 08:00 in your office.
+You will turn off your cellphone and give it to the driver.
 He will be driving a windowless van.
 You will sit in the back of the van.
 It will be comfortable, but there will be no windows.
 You will be driven in the van for approximately 2 hours.
 You will have six hours to interview the scientists on the project.
+Then you will be brought back to the van at approximately 16:00, and you should be back at your office by 18:00."

 The phone went dead.
 No bars.
 The hangar doors behind her opened up.
-She backed out of the hangar, and continued her drive to the airport.
+She backed out of the hangar and continued her drive to the airport.

 ---